 - Customers are usually not so invested in giving you constructive feedback

-- They also don’t possess the acumen or competency to give the right judgement
+- They also don’t possess the acumen or competency to give the right judgment

 - A customer success platform can serve as a useful medium.
 Some of the best customer success strategies can identify the growing needs of the customer through regular interactions.
 These can be properly articulated for the product team.

-Greater customer satisfaction is a direct result for any SaaS business using customer success technology.
+Greater customer satisfaction is a direct result of any SaaS business using customer success solutions.
 Companies can build a loyal customer base who will then act as customer advocates, discussing what your company has to offer with others.
 This leads to a higher Net Promoter Score (NPS) and a better brand positioning.

-Companies with a high NPS have better brand reputation.
+Companies with a high NPS have a better brand reputation.
 They have greater authority in their niche.